Task+Tech Fit Check

 The honest claim

-This is a tool to help people better understand how daily work tasks might be reconfigured, and provide insights to navigate task redesign for individual roles.
+This is a tool to help people better understand how daily work tasks might be reconfigured, and to offer insights that support building the capabilities people need to do well as work and roles keep changing.
 Even in the same role, the ideal way to deliver a task may vary due to implementation context.
 Treat it as a conversation starter or reflective tool to inform how you deliver your work and skills development, not an audit.